shifengxu/VINE/README.md

 ```

 ### Decoding Accuracy Metrics Calculation
 A simple implementation for calculating statistical decoding metrics, such as TPR@0.1% FPR, TPR@1% FPR, and AUROC, is available in [this issue](https://github.com/Shilin-LU/VINE/issues/4#issuecomment-2467342137).
-The full codebase will be released alongside our benchmark.
+The full codebase will be released alongside the W-Bench.

 <br>